twilio/video-quickstart-ios/ReplayKitExample/README.md

 **3. RPSystemBroadcastPickerView crashes (iOS 13.0-beta8)**

 There is a [serious bug](https://stackoverflow.com/questions/57163212/get-nsinvalidargumentexception-when-trying-to-present-rpsystembroadcastpickervie) in iOS 13.0-beta8 where tapping `RPSystemBroadcastPickerView` throws an exception.
-Since the issue is specific to iOS 13.0, and is fixed in 13.1-beta2, the example disables usage of the picker in the iOS 13.0.x.
+Since the issue is specific to iOS 13.0, and is fixed in 13.1-beta2, the example disables usage of the picker on iOS 13.0.x releases.

 > *** Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: 'Application tried to present UIModalTransitionStylePartialCurl to or from non-fullscreen view controller <UIApplicationRotationFollowingController: 0x104f31220>.'